Dimencia/DU-Audio-Sharp/README.md

 # DU-Audio-Sharp

+NOTE: This project is deprecated.
+Dual Universe has removed support for lua logfile interaction, and added their own sound engine instead.
+This will no longer work in modern version of Dual Universe

 A copy of ZarTaen's logfile based audio framework, but in C# - easier setup and finer control, in theory.
 Though I think at this point they are functionally identical, so use whichever one you want

 ZarTaen's framework found here: https://github.com/ZarTaen/DU_logfile_audioframework